habedi/chilli/CONTRIBUTING.md

 ## Submitting Pull Requests

-- Ensure all tests pass before submitting a pull request.
+- Make sure all tests pass before submitting a pull request.
 - Write a clear description of the changes you made and the reasons behind them.

 > [!IMPORTANT]